 - (a) A school director shall be of good reputation.
 A school director of a small school must have at minimum one year of administration or management experience.
 A school director of other than a small school must have at minimum five years of administration or management experience or at least two years of experience as a director of a career school or college.
 An equivalent duration of higher education, college or university, may be substituted, year for year, for administration or management experience. - (a) A school director of a small school shall have administrative or management experience and shall be of good reputation. - (b) A school director of other than a small school shall be of good reputation and have a total of five years of administrative or management experience.
-An equivalent duration of higher education, college or university, may be substituted for each year of experience. - (b)(e) The school shall obtain Agency Commission approval for the school director before employment of the school director. - (c)(d) The school director is responsible for the courses of instruction, organization of classes, designation of a liaison for AgencyCommission compliance visits, maintenance of the school facilities and proper administrative records, and all other matters related to the administration of the school, as determined by the AgencyCommission. - (d)(e) The Agency Commission may require the school director to attend additional training to continue approved director status if a school has more than one substantiated complaint from students during a one-year period.
-If the school has
+An equivalent duration of higher education, college or university, may be substituted for each year of experience. - (b)(c) The school shall obtain AgencyCommission approval for the school director before employment of the school director. - (c)(d) The school director is responsible for the courses of instruction, organization of classes, designation of a liaison for Agency Commission compliance visits, maintenance of the school facilities and proper administrative records, and all other matters related to the administration of the school, as determined by the Agency Commission.

-1 2 - previous year under the same director, the revoke the approval of the school director.
-3 4 (e)(f) The school director sh all: 5 6 7 8 with local, city, cou ities, including housing endorsed by the school, comply inty, municipal, state, and federal regulations such as, but building, and sanitation codes; and 9 (2) inspect facilities, in cluding housing, before endorsement.
-11 12 §807.63.
-Acting School Director • 13 3007.03.
-Acting School Director ·• 14 15 16 may allow a school to designate an acting school director d 90 days or as otherwise approved by the o is: 17 18 19 · · · · · · · · · · · · · · · · · · · ed school director at another location with the same owner to val process at a new location; 20 21 22 (2) a new school direct tor pending approval by the Agency Commission; or 23 24 (3) required by an eme ergency as determined by the Agency Commission.
-25 26 27 · · written notice to the Agency Commission , delivered by the wing the appointment of the acting school director.
-28 §807.64.
+1 (d)(e) The Agency Commission may require the school director to attend additional 2 3 training to continue approved director status if a school has more than one substantiated complaint from students during a one-year period.
+If the school has 4 repeat violations from a previous year under the same director, the 5 Agency Commission may revoke the approval of the school director.
+6 () () TI 7 8 (e)(f) The school director shall: 9 (1) ensure that all facilities, including housing endorsed by the school, comply 10 with local, city, county, municipal, state, and federal regulations such as, but 11 not limited to, fire, building, and sanitation codes; and 12 13 (2) inspect facilities, including housing, before endorsement.
+14 (2) mopest resinces, mereanig nearing, cereic endorsement 15 §807.63.
+Acting School Director.
+16 17 (a) The Agency Commission may allow a school to designate an acting school director 18 for a period not to exceed 90 days or as otherwise approved by the 19 Agency Commission, who is: 20 21 22 (1) a currently approved school director at another location with the same owner to facilitate the approval process at a new location; 23 racinate the approval process at a new rotation, 24 (2) a new school director pending approval by the Agency Commission ; or 25 26 (3) required by an emergency as determined by the AgencyCommission .
+27 28 (b) The school shall provide written notice to the Agency Commission, delivered by the 29 end of the first day following the appointment of the acting school director.
+30 31 §807.64.
 Director of Education Requirements.
-29 30 31 (a) A school may have a dire ector of education.
-32 33 34 \ / lirector of education, the director shall meet the same actor and, in addition, shall have: 35 36 (1) one year of employ ment as a postsecondary instructor; 37 38 (2) one year of supervi sory employment experience as a supervisor; and 39 40 (3) a bachelor's degree Agency Commission , appropriate for the skills required, as determined by the n.
-41 42 §807.66.
-Director of Admissions s Requirements.
-43 44 (a) A school may have a dire ctor of admissions.
-An individual employed by a school as a 45 ior to the effective date of this section is not subject to 46 \$807.66(b)(1) and \$807.6
+32 33 (a) A school may have a director of education.
+34 35 (b) If the school employs a director of education, the director shall meet the same 36 37 qualifications as an instructor and, in addition, shall have: 38 (1) one year of employment as a postsecondary instructor; 39 40 (2) one year of supervisory employment experience as a supervisor ; and 41 42 (3) a bachelor's degree, appropriate for the skills required, as determined by the 43 Agency Commission.
+44 45 46 §807.66.
+Director of Admissions Requirements.
+TU